Pillar 6

 A government scheme that supplements income and CPF for lower-wage Singaporean workers.
 It encourages continued employment.

-Payouts are automatic for eligible workers.
-No application needed.
+Self-employed persons and platform workers receive lower maximum amounts.
+Payouts are automatic for eligible workers; no application needed.

 Quarterly cash supplements for lower-income seniors who had limited income during their working years.